Anyone can learn to play and win online poker. All you need is a basic understanding of the game and a good online poker strategy.

 The most prominent form of poker is Texas Hold’em, so we will use this poker game as our example.
 For a game of Hold’em, each player receives two cards face down at the start of the hand.
 First, there is a round of betting before a “flop” is dealt.
 This involves three cards referred to as ‘community cards which everyone around the table shares.

 Next, another round of betting commences then a single “turn” card is added to the flop.
 This leads to a further round of betting before a final “river” card is added to the turn.
-The principle aim for all poker players is to create the best 5-card poker hand from your two hole cards and the five community cards.
+The principal aim for all poker players is to create the best 5-card poker hand from your two hole cards and the five community cards.

 All winning hands follow typical poker rankings and are listed below from best to worst: